CG-F15-20-Rutgers/UnityProjects/BAssignments/B1/readme.txt

 Documentation:
 B1: Navigation and Animation
 This is a fun project meant meant as an introduction to Unity's navigation and animation system.
 We leverage these systems in order to build a simple crowd simulator, where you control humanoid robots in a complex environment.
-You can even move obstacles in and out of the robotÎéÎ÷s way and their path will be updated accordingly.
+You can even move obstacles in and out of a robot's way and their path will be updated accordingly.

 There are 3 components to this project: